needforrewrite/nfmw-archive/README.md

 ## Usage

-config.toml (based from config.templace.toml) stores the *absolute* path to the directory where items will be stored.
+config.toml (based from config.template.toml) stores the *absolute* path to the directory where items will be stored.
 This directory can be directly exposed within a webserver in order to enable downloading of the files.
 The server checks if a `nfmw-archive` directory exists at the path.
 If it does not, it will make one and use that.